arez/arez/docs/dependency_injection.md

 a component which is an interface annotated by the `@dagger.Component` annotation.
 The injection rules are customized via `@dagger.Module` annotated classes.

-Arez has greater support for the dagger injection framework than GIN.
-The {@api_url: annotations.ArezComponent}
-and {@api_url: annotations.Repository} annotations have a `dagger` parameter that controls whether the Arez annotation processor generates dagger modules.
+The {@api_url: annotations.ArezComponent} and {@api_url: annotations.Repository} annotations have a `dagger`
+parameter that controls whether the Arez annotation processor generates dagger modules.
 If the value of the `dagger` parameter is `ENABLE` or `AUTODETECT` and the `dagger.Component` class is on the classpath then a module will be generated for each base component and base repository that looks like:

 {@file_content: path=generated/processors/main/java file=arez/doc/examples/inject2/MyServiceDaggerModule.java "start_line=@Generated"}